botworld-wiki/beatburger.github.io/_bots/scatter.md

 ### 'Hybrid Build' by Hex
 - **AACBX:**  You can decide for yourself at Ai5, if you want scatter to have high health or low mvspeed but high damage.

+## Comments

+### Evaluation by Soft
+Absolutely terrible, Scatter gets horribly outclassed as an anti-melee bot by [Brute](/brute), [Ram](/ram) and even [Frosty](/frosty).
+Even at point-blank it's difficult to hit all his pellets and he's the only bot that gets a negative benefiit from having ranged attacks.
+It's way too far away to the point that sometimes no pellets hit at all, making him completely useless against ranged enemy bots.
+Tier C.